 - Fall is the perfect time for trimming back your trees and making instant schach.
 Just remember that any flowering branches will attract bees and wasps.
-One solution is to pick up this chemical-free bee & wasp trap for just $8.
+One solution is to pick up this chemical-free bee & wasp trap.
 Or, thanks to Sara for sharing this link to a homemade wasp trap, you can make your own for free at home with an empty two-liter soda bottle.

 Inexpensive Sukkah Decorations

 Decorations don’t have to be store-bought.
 In fact, you don’t even need to buy any special supplies – just look to your recycling bin for inspiration.

 - Take some cheap plastic cups and turn them into these pretty little flowers to hang from your schach (or attach to your bed sheet walls).
 And while you’re working with cups, you can give this fabulous and frugal chandelier a go.